pnadolny13/100-days-of-code/log.md

 **Thoughts** In order to use javascript I feel like i need to know HTML and CSS as well.
 I should learn all the basics before I start working with a framework like Angular.

 **Link(s) to work:** NA

+### Day 19: January 25, 2018

+**Today's Progress**: I picked up CodeViz again and added a REST service so you can call it with a web call.
+Next I want to make a FE to allow you to call the start/stop.
+I also think instead of logging data to a file, I should embed a REST call to collect calls from methods.
+It might be a lot a once, so gotta check.
+No more IOExceptions issues.

+**Thoughts** Glad I could connect the REST stuff to CodeViz, it was cool to see it work.
+Also found out from Python Bytes that CodeViz exists lol...its called Hunter.
+I will still work on it for practice though.
+Validates the idea was good.

+**Link(s) to work:** https://github.com/pnadolny13/CodeViz/commit/e12482bd917d5fa7f92ee5a382d1606b34cf4a2c